doged-io/doged/doc/functional-tests.md

 There are currently two sets of tests in the [/test/](/test/) directory:

-- [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of dogecoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.